Article

 Software Developer Training: How On-The-Job Training Can Improve Software Developer Skills

-To get more out of software development, organisations must create a continuous learning culture with practical on-the-job software developer training.
+To get more out of software development, organisations must create a continuous learning culture with practical on-the-job training.

 Industry leaders are gaining competitive advantage by investing more in learning and development (L&D), according to a UK L&D report, 94% of companies recognise it is critical to success.
 This intentional prioritisation of L&D is critical to keep up with technology innovation.
 An investment in a continuous learning culture better adapts an organisation’s software development for continuous delivery.